Monitoring Metrics

 DigitalOcean Monitoring is a free, opt-in service that lets you track Droplet resource usage in real time, visualize performance metrics, and receive alerts via email or Slack to proactively manage your infrastructure’s health.

-DigitalOcean Monitoring tracks your Droplet’s resource usage over time, including CPU, memory, and disk I/O, so you can understand performance trends and troubleshoot potential issues.
+DigitalOcean Monitoring tracks your Droplet’s resource usage over time, including CPU, memory, disk I/O, and GPU metrics for utilization, throttling, power, and ECC errors.
+This helps you understand performance trends and troubleshoot potential issues.
 You can view these metrics in real time or analyze historical data to identify patterns, spot bottlenecks, and improve overall reliability.

 Monitoring works by installing the metrics agent on your Droplet.
 Once installed, the agent collects system metrics and sends them to the DigitalOcean Control Panel, where you can view the data in charts and set up alerts based on custom thresholds.